16 Poplar Road, Solihull, West Midlands B91 3AB

 of operation - it gives a fair rate of interest, and behind it is the guarantee of one of the greatest cities in the world'.

-The Bank's lease (from Solihull United Charities) on the temporary premises at 20a High Street, which ran until September 1944,
+Bank's lease (from Solihull United Charities) on the temporary premises at 20a High Street, which ran until September 1944, was assigned

 to a re-numbering exercise.